Traumatic Brain Injury

 Traumatic brain injuries (TBIs) can manifest in various ways, depending on the severity and nature of the injury.
 Recognizing the symptoms is crucial for timely medical intervention and effective treatment.

-Mild Traumatic Brain Injury Symptoms
+Mild TBI Symptoms

 Mild traumatic brain injuries, often referred to as concussions, may not always present immediate symptoms.
 However, common signs include: